FIWARE/tutorials.IoT-Agent/README.md

 # What is an IoT Agent?

-> "In every operation there is an above the line and a below the line.
-Above the line is what you do by the book.
-Below
-> the line is how you do the job."
+> "Every act of communication is a miracle of translation."
 >
-> — John le Carré (A Perfect Spy)
+> — Ken Liu (The Paper Menagerie and Other Stories)

 An IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols.
 IoT Agents should also be able to deal with security aspects of the FIWARE platform (authentication and authorization of the channel) and provide other common services to the device programmer.

-The Orion Context Broker exclusively uses [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for all of its interactions.
-Each IoT Agent provides a **North Port** [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) interface which is used for context broker interactions and all interactions beneath this port occur using the **native protocol** of the attached devices.
+All **NGSI-LD**-based context brokers such as Scorpio, Stellio and Orion-LD exclusively use the well-defined **NGSI-LD** interface; this interface is also used when receiving instruction from third-parties and again when communicating with **NGSI-LD** aware components around the context broker itself.
+The north port of the IoT Agent is one such component which can communicate using **NGSI-LD** and the IoT Agent then translates the result so that all interactions beneath this port occur using the **native protocol** of the attached devices.

 In effect, this brings a standard interface to all IoT interactions at the context information management level.
 Each group of IoT devices are able to use their own proprietary protocols and disparate transport mechanisms under the hood